 Various testing approaches, such as all-combinations, all-pairs, model-based testing, and property-based testing will also be covered.
 Finally, you'll get tips for writing testing DSLs.

-- Explore new features in upcoming Groovy releases
+- Explore new features in Groovy 3 and upcoming releases

 - Reinforce Groovy knowledge with hands-on practice, so you're all set to start using the new features right away